AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 # Principal Predictive Components for Estimating an Autoregressive Operator

-R package for estimating autoregressive operator using Principal Predictive Components (PPC) according to [Kargin-Onatski algorithm](https://core.ac.uk/download/pdf/82625156.pdf), in order to compute one step ahead prediction for time series.
+R package for estimating autoregressive operator using Principal Predictive Components (PPC) according to [Kargin-Onatski algorithm](https://core.ac.uk/download/pdf/82625156.pdf), in order to compute one step ahead prediction for time series of functional data.
 Assumption on data: Functional AutoRegressive of order 1 process.